Local tropicalizations of splice type surface singularities: Local tropicalization of splice type systems

-To finish, we observe that \autoref{cl:NoLeafAdjToUInLi} combined with~\eqref{eq:NontrivialBranchAvoidsLi} above contradicts the maximality of $T'$, since the convex hull of all branches adjacent to $u$ and not containing $v$ will be a branch of $T_j$ strictly containing $T'$ and not meeting $L_j$.
+To finish, we observe that Claims~\ref{cl:NoLeafAdjToUInLi} and~\ref{cl:NoBranchAtUMeetsLi} combined contradict the maximality of $T'$, since the convex hull of all branches adjacent to $u$ and not containing $v$ will be a branch of $T_j$ strictly containing $T'$ and not meeting $L_j$.
 From here it follows that $T'=T_j$, which cannot happen since $L_j \neq \emptyset$. \end{proof}